How Would An Apple-Disney Merger Make Any Sense?

 Source: Wiki

 From a revenue synergy point of view, I believe that pulling together Disney's content and Apple's platforms has more theoretical than practical appeal.
 I don't see how Apple would interweave Disney's cable and broadcasting content within its own mobile ecosystem in a way that creates more value than it could without a merger between the two companies taking place.
 This marriage sounds to me like a typical case of "one plus one equal no more than two."
-The combined company would probably look a lot like the individual pieces do today: modest top line growth, same TAM (total addressable market) exposure.
+The combined company would probably look a lot like the individual pieces do today: modest top-line growth, same TAM (total addressable market) exposure.

 See graph below for each company's revenue trends over the past 10 years.